4A69616E67/DHat/ReadMe.md

     -n      sequence number use to processing (default 5000)
     ```
     **result**
-    The first line is restriction sequence, following is linker sequence
+    The first line is restriction sequence, following is linker sequence, orientation and minimum kmer overlap
     ```
     C^CGG
     CGTCGGATTAGGTGTATCTAGATACACCTAATCCGACG	+	760.0